mambonkwenty20333/devopsapp/k8s/SECRETS_GUIDE.md

 ## Deployment Integration

-The deployment automatically references secrets:
+The deployment now uses only the DATABASE_URL secret:

 ```yaml
 env: